Jeremy-Smith5/CEP-public/SAS/readme.txt

-collection of SAS macros written for CEP questions? contact: jeremy.smith5@va.gov  OR  jjeerreemmyy@gmail.com
+collection of SAS macros written for CEP. questions? contact: jeremy.smith5@va.gov  OR  jjeerreemmyy@gmail.com

 Use at your own risk!
 See license (MIT) in parent directory for this repo.